melvinrajendran/Convertify/README.md

 # Spotify Cleaner

-A web application that allows users to easily convert their playlists between explicit and clean.
+A web application that allows Spotify users to easily convert their playlists between explicit and clean.

 ## Getting Started with Create React App